L. V. Prasad: Career

 In 1943, he got the opportunity to take on the responsibility of assistant director for Gruha Pravesam.
 Due to circumstances, he became the director of the film and then he was also chosen as the lead actor of the film.
 Gruha Pravesam, released in 1946 was one of the finest films of the forties and went on to become a classic of the period.
 After this, K. S. Prakasa Rao offered Prasad an important role in Drohi.
 During this time, Ramabrahmam was facing difficulty in finishing his film Palnati Yudham due to ill health and he chose Prasad to do justice to this film.
 After this in 1949, Prasad directed Mana Desam and introduced N. T. Rama Rao, later to become a legend in Telugu cinema, in a minor role.

-In 1950 Vijaya Pictures released their first film Shavukaru, establishing L. V. Prasad as a director.
+In 1950, Vijaya Pictures released their first film Shavukaru, establishing L. V. Prasad as a director.
 Samsaram, released in the same year, brought together the two people who would become notable actors in the Telugu film industry as brothers – N. T. Rama Rao and Akkineni Nageswara Rao in a social drama which created records wherever it was released.
 The film provided a model for later filmmakers, a model and theme relevant and popular amongst film makers even today.
 After this, success chased him.
 He directed some memorable films in the fifties all of them known for their drama and fine humour.
 Rani a Hindi film took him to Bombay again and after that Jupiter Films engaged L. V. Prasad to direct their magnum opus Manohara (1954), starring the legendary Sivaji Ganesan in Tamil and dub it in Telugu and Hindi.

 But L. V. Prasad had more goals to achieve.
 In 1955, he assigned D. Yoganand to direct his first production Ilavelpu in Telugu under the banner Lakshmi Productions.
 L. V. Prasad established Prasad Productions, soon after this in 1956.
 His second son Ramesh returned from the United States after obtaining his B.E.M.S degree and established Prasad Film Labs in Chennai in 1974.
-Prasad Productions made many memorable box office hits including Milan, Khilona, Sasural and Ek Duuje Ke Liye.
+Prasad Productions made many memorable box office hits including Beti Bete (1964), Milan (1967), Khilona (1970), Sasural and Ek Duuje Ke Liye.
 L. V. Prasad contributed generously towards the establishment of L. V. Prasad Eye Institute in Hyderabad.